villekuosmanen/physical-AI-interpretability/README.md

     --sae-experiment-path output/sae_drop_footbag_into_di_838a8c8b
 ```

+You can also upload the saved SAE model to the Hugging Face Hub by setting the `--upload-to-hub` and `--hub-repo-id <model_repo_id>` params.

 ## Other cool stuff

 [Pikodata](https://github.com/villekuosmanen/pikodata) is a Data Studio designed for LeRobot Datasets, offering a UI for deleting episodes and frames, as well as editing language descriptions for LeRobot Datasets.